vidaldid-rte/dynawo-large-scale-validation/src/dynawo_validation/doc/README_options.md

 	dynaflow_run_validation: error: the following arguments are required: base_case, results_dir

-Or run it with **-h / --help** in order to get a more detailed description of each option and argument (see next slide).
+Or run it with **-h / --help** in order to get a more detailed description of each option and argument.